 - A video booth ready to collect and share your Spotlight on Safety messages

-- Trade in your Rotor Safety Challenge coins for your completion certificate
+- The opportunity to trade in your Rotor Safety Challenge coins for your completion certificate

-- Earn top-tier safety swag for participation in fun and engaging activities
+- A chance to earn top-tier safety swag for participating in fun and engaging

 Professional Education Courses

-HAI’s Professional Education Courses (PEC) provide helicopter-specific, in-depth learning taught by industry experts.
-At this year’s Expo, HAI is offering 31 courses on safety topics, including aeronautical decision-making and operational risk management, as well as training for specific missions and operations, such as external cargo rigging and mountain flying.
+HAI’s Professional Education Courses (PECs) provide helicopter-specific, in-depth learning taught by industry experts.
+At this year’s Expo, HAI is offering 31 courses on various topics, including Part 135 operations and an Aviation Safety Officer Course as well as training for specific missions and operations, such as external cargo rigging and mountain flying.
 Professional Education Courses come with a complimentary one-day pass to the show floor for one course or a three-day pass for two or more courses purchased.
-PECs are usually scheduled for the days immediately before or after HAI HELI-EXPO, to give participants maximum time to explore the show and all it has to offer.
+PECs are usually scheduled on the days immediately before or after HAI HELI-EXPO, to give participants maximum time to explore the show and all it has to offer.

 Rotor Safety Challenge

 Each year, HAI presents the Rotor Safety Challenge, a series of safety education sessions free to HAI HELI-EXPO attendees and exhibitors.
 The sessions are one hour long and require no additional registration, making them easy to fit into your packed show schedule.
 Check out the 2022 Rotor Safety Challenge schedule to choose from sessions on topics ranging from fuel management to aircraft systems to using the HEMS Weather Tool—and more.

 Monday, March 7, 2022 | 8:30 am – 10:30 am